hsafiya/week2-challenge/ReadME.md

 ### Please see all my steps below

 * Made general greendeveloper portfolio
-* sed only css and HTML
+* used only css and HTML
-* used li element for project instead of div
+* used li element for projects section instead of div

 1. GitHub - https://github.com/hsafiya/week2-challenge